thehanimo/pr-title-checker/README.md

 If none of the checks pass, a label will be added to that pull request. \
 If at least one of them passes, the label will be removed.

+This action causes CI tests to fail by default.
+However, if you don't want CI tests failing just because of this action, simply set `alwaysPassCI` as true in the CHECKS field.

 ## Create Workflow

 Create a workflow (eg: `.github/workflows/pr-title-cheker.yml` see [Creating a Workflow file](https://help.github.com/en/articles/configuring-a-workflow#creating-a-workflow-file)) to utilize the pr-title-checker action with content: